 Figure 1: Filling in a wedge shape

-Seal around the base of silage stacks by placing a layer of sand or lime.
+Seal around the base of silage stacks by placing a layer of sand, dirt or lime.
 If the cover must be joined, ensure that joints are sealed well.
 Where possible, avoid a large overlap as condensation can form between the layers of plastic and drip into the silage causing spoilage.
 Weigh down your silage cover firmly with tyres that are touching or sand bags placed closely together.

 Holes in the cover

 Inspect the stack regularly and mend any holes that develop in the cover with silage tape.
-Placing a handful of salt inside the hole before patching may help reduce surface spoilage.

 Pioneer® brand products are provided subject to the terms and conditions of purchasing, which are part of the labeling and purchase documents.